-Examines dystopian film in the context of sociological perspectives on contemporary social problems.
+Examination of the dystopian film in the context of sociological perspectives on contemporary social problems.

 SOCI 5931 - Research Topics in Sociology

 Identified by specific topic each time the course is offered.
 Topics vary; may be repeated for credit with permission of instructor.